puma/puma/docs/signals.md

 Puma cluster responds to these signals:

-- `TTIN` increment the worker count by 1
+- `TTIN` This behaves differently depending on whether the signal is sent to the main process or a cluster worker.
+When sent to the main process, this increments the worker count by 1.

+  Otherwise, it prints a thread backtrace.
+This is useful for debugging infinite loops or slow performance.

 - `TTOU` decrement the worker count by 1
 - `TERM` send `TERM` to worker.
 Worker will attempt to finish then exit.
 - `USR2` restart workers.
 This also reloads puma configuration file, if there is one.
 - `USR1` restart workers in phases, a rolling restart.
 This will not reload configuration file.
 - `HUP`  reopen log files defined in stdout_redirect configuration parameter.
 If there is no stdout_redirect option provided it will behave like `INT`
 - `INT` equivalent of sending Ctrl-C to cluster.
 Will attempt to finish then exit.
-- `WINCH` (`INFO` on BSD-based systems) prints a thread backtrace.
+- `INFO` (on BSD-based systems) prints a thread backtrace.
 This is useful for debugging infinite loops or slow performance.

 ## Callbacks order in case of different signals